 We try to review the students and issue acceptance notices by the end of March or early April.
 NIST strives to notify each school and student of their final status – whether or not the student has been offered a place in the program.

 Keep in mind that a student resume should not just include the jobs that you have/had.
 The resume should also include information like expected graduation date, relevant classes and skills (especially computer skills), hobbies, awards, and publications, if any.

-What is the housing cost?
+What is the housing allowance?
 What is the stipend?

 The SURF program is designed around a 11-week fellowship.
 There are a limited number of 9-week fellowships available to accommodate school schedules.
 Students who complete the full 11 week program will receive a $5,500 stipend.
 Students that can not make the full 11-week program will be paid at $500 per week.

 The SURF program provides a housing allowance (up to $4500) for students to arrange their own housing.
 The program plans to share a list of affordable housing options in the area.

 Do I really need to have health insurance to get into the SURF program?

 Yes.
 It is a recommendation that you have health insurance.
 As you probably know, not having health insurance can be risky.
 If you get sick or have an accident while in the Washington DC area you will be responsible for paying for your own medical bills.